jovsa/jovsa.github.io/_posts/2022-01-11-cheatsheet-corp-finance.md

       * to expense or capitalize/depreciate/amortization an cap ex?
         * Expensing will give you tax benefit since you can get the tax cut right away.
 Capitalize/Depreciate/amortization will improve cash flow.
   * Make accrual accounting into cash.
-    * Add back working capital expense - since you haven't incurred it yet.
-    * Subtract out working capital income - since your haven't incurred it yet.
+    * Subtract/Add expenses & income that your haven't incurred yet.
     * considerations:
       * Increase in working capital reduces cash flow in that year and vice versa.
   * Other consideration: